pingitzern/landingPageDISPENSER/README.md

 - [Node.js](https://nodejs.org/) and `npm` for building the CSS assets.

 ## Installation
-Install the dependencies defined in `package.json`:
+After cloning the repository, install the dependencies defined in `package.json` by running:

 ```bash
 npm install